tsjdev-apps/podcastr-console/README.md

 This repository contains a console application written in .NET 9 to create a podcast using AI.

+## Slides

+[Here](/slides/2024-12-03_AzureCommunityDay_Podcast.pdf) are the slides from my presentation, 'Creating Your Own Podcast with the Help of AI,' delivered at the Azure Developer Community Day 2024 in Munich.

 ## Usage

 To use this application, you need an Azure OpenAI instance running in Azure.
 Additionally, you'll need to deploy the following models: